 The Writing Center at Queens College offers free assistance to students with writing.
 Please visit the center at least once for each writing assignment you have for your classes this semester.
 You can schedule a one-hour session or drop in to consult an on-duty tutor.

-Starting week three, all students are to present one of the readings assigned this semester.
+Starting in week three, all students are to present one of the readings assigned this semester.

 Do not summarize the entire essay.
 Instead, your presentation should follow these guidelines: